Last updated

 Stylish

-The command redocly lint --format=stylish gives a more condensed output that is useful for summarizing the linting results, as seen below:
+This command uses the stylish format to get a more condensed output that is useful for summarizing the linting results, as seen in the example below:

 museum-with-errors.yaml: